 REFORESTATION: WESTERN U.S.

-Forest regeneration is declining due to climate change, insect infestations, drought, and other human-caused or influenced disturbances.
-Reforestation efforts aim to boost forest resilience and preserve ecosystems but are limited by the availability and access to native tree seed.
+Forest regeneration is declining under pressure from climate change, insect infestations, drought, and other human-caused or influenced disturbances.
+Science-informed reforestation boosts forest resilience and preserves ecosystems.
+What reforestation experts and scientists need are tree seeds.

-In 2023, volunteers for the Reforestation: Western U.S. project are surveying conifer cones in California and Western Montana.
+Starting in 2023, volunteers for the Reforestation: Western U.S. project are scouting for conifer cones in California and Western Montana.

 Data That Drives Change

 Up to 148 million acres of land in the U.S. could benefit from reforestation.
-However, the U.S. Forest Service is currently only able to reforest around 20% of National Forest lands that need reforestation, and this gap is widening as more land is affected by wildfires.
-Availability and access to native seed limit the pace at which these lands can be reforested.
+However, the U.S. Forest Service is currently only able to reforest around 20% of National Forest lands that need it.
+This gap is widening as more forests endure wildfires, drought, disease, and insect invasion caused or influenced by human activities and climate change.
+Availability and access to native seeds limit the pace of reforestation.

-In conifer species, masting is the intermittent production of large cone crops, which contain seeds.
+In conifer species, like pine and fir trees, masting is the intermittent production of large numbers of cones, which contain the seeds.
 These synchronized events are likely driven by weather and other factors during seed development and are difficult to predict.
 Surveys of visible cone crops in the forest, conducted by trained volunteers, can help meet the demand for seeds and seedlings for reforestation efforts.

 Our Partner